compensator-cgp/compensator-docs/docs/welcome.md

 # Welcome

-Compensator is a marketplace that enables transparent governance participation and incentivized delegation.
-Delegators can explore delegates and allocate vote power while delegates can offer transparent rewards.

-## Key Features
+[Compensator](https://compensator.io) is a delegate marketplace.
+It connects COMP token holders with trusted delegates, enabling transparent delegation and rewarding participation in the Compound ecosystem.
+Our platform creates a win-win ecosystem where delegates can build reputation while delegators earn passive income.

+## Why Choose Compensator?

-### **Delegate Marketplace**
+### **Trusted Delegate Marketplace**
-- Discover and evaluate delegates based on their track record
+- Discover delegates with proven track records
-- Transparent reward structures and delegation terms
+- Transparent reward structures and clear terms

-### **Incentivized Governance**
-- Earn rewards for allocating COMP vote power to delegates
+- Built-in reputation and performance tracking

+### **Earn While You Participate**
+- Competitive reward rates set by delegates
+- Generate passive income by delegating COMP
+- Real-time reward accrual and easy claiming

-### **Delegate Profiles**
+### **Complete Delegate Profiles**
-- Comprehensive delegate information and voting history
+- Performance metrics and delegation history
+- Transparent reward rates and funding information
-- Performance metrics and proposal analysis
+- Smart contract verification and security audits

 ## Getting Started

+Choose your path to start participating in the Compound ecosystem:

-- **For Delegates**: Set up your [delegate profile](./overview/profiles) to start receiving delegations
+- **For Delegates**: [Set up your profile](./overview/profiles) to start receiving delegations and offering rewards
-- **For Delegators**: Explore our [delegation guide](./overview/delegation) to learn how to allocate your vote power
+- **For Delegators**: [Learn delegation](./overview/delegation) and start earning rewards from your COMP tokens
-- **For Developers**: Review our [contract addresses](../contracts/addresses) for integration
+- **For Developers**: [Review contracts](../contracts/addresses) for integration and verification

 ## Quick Links